 - Double Top load or DBL B.C.

 The peak, or center line is off set and aligns where the two roof slopes converge – a perfect way to elegantly bridge two different wall heights.

-Another nice twist you can get with a scissor truss is to implement a ½ lap with the bottom members, This allows the bottom chords to each continue to the top member creating an “X” that really resembles scissors.
+Another nice twist you can get with a scissor truss is to implement a ½ lap with the bottom members, this allows the bottom chords to each continue to the top member creating an “X” that really resembles scissors.
 This also increases the strength of the truss because the pieces are interwoven.
 Bigger spans will allow you to experiment with different web angles and web orientation along with the actual steepness of the bottom members.

 The Scissor Truss really blends well with all styles – Western Rustic, Contemporary and Old European.
 It could perhaps even fit the Cottage Bungalow style if the roof pitch was low enough to keep the space intimate.

-The mono truss can be easily adjusted to be a scissored mono truss if desired.
-I see space intimacy as the biggest reason to slope the bottom chord of a mono truss.
+The mono truss can be easily adjusted to be a scissor mono truss if desired.
+Space intimacy is the biggest reason to slope the bottom chord of a mono truss.

 Most of the mono truss applications I have seen have been “Secondary Act.”
-That is to say that the mono truss is normally used as a stylish solution for a portion of your living area which is a hub of your living space.
+That the mono truss is normally used as a stylish solution for a portion of your living area which is a hub of your living space.